Bob Wilkerson

-Robert Lee Wilkerson (born August 15, 1954) is a retired American professional basketball player.
+Robert Lee Wilkerson (born August 15, 1954) is an American former professional basketball player.

-A 6'6" guard/forward born in Anderson, Indiana, Wilkerson attended Indiana University, where he was a member of the Hoosiers' 1976 NCAA Championship team.
+A 6'6" swingman born in Anderson, Indiana, Wilkerson attended Indiana University, where he was a member of the Hoosiers' 1976 NCAA Championship team.
 From 1976 to 1983 he played in the National Basketball Association as a member of the Seattle SuperSonics, Denver Nuggets, Chicago Bulls, and Cleveland Cavaliers.
 He averaged 10.1 points per game in his NBA career.